CarolANikolic/tindog-bootstrap/README.md

 # Tindog - Landing page for dogs to find love

 Tindog is a landing page for advertising an app for your dog to find its match.
 This is a project that is part of a Web Development Bootcamp made by Angela Yu.
-I developed Tindog to learn about the Bootstrap framework and compare it with Tailwindcss, a framework used on another Tindog project.
+I developed Tindog to learn about the Bootstrap framework and compare it with Tailwindcss.

 <img src="assets/images/readme-files/tindog-screenshot.png" width=100% alt="tindog interface">